TimothyObinna/API/README.md

-# This an application that get informations through API.
+# This is an application that get informations through API.